GSA/digitalgov.gov/content/posts/2016-07-25-the-content-corner-quality-over-quantity-a-case-for-long-form-content.md

 _Long – In-depth content designed to give a large amount of detail and info; e.g., e-books, white papers, and long blog post series._

 These days, we could probably most agree that short-form content makes up the majority of what is released.
-With the [average attention span](http://www.statisticbrain.com/attention-span-statistics/) of today’s media consumers continuing to decrease, developing [bite-sized content](http://www.business2community.com/infographics/create-bite-sized-content-infographic-01440378) is key for those of us striving to create the most valuable and useful content for our audience. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-400-Smartphone-Marco_Piunti-iStock-Thinkstock-476864628.jpg" alt="Woman using a smartphone" %}
+With the [average attention span](http://www.statisticbrain.com/attention-span-statistics/) of today’s media consumers continuing to decrease, developing [bite-sized content](http://www.business2community.com/infographics/create-bite-sized-content-infographic-01440378) is key for those of us striving to create the most valuable and useful content for our audience. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-400-Smartphone-Marco_Piunti-iStock-Thinkstock-476864628.jpg" alt="Woman using a smartphone" caption="" >}}

 But, according to a [Pew Research study](http://www.journalism.org/2016/05/05/long-form-reading-shows-signs-of-life-in-our-mobile-news-world/), readers access long-form articles at nearly the same rate as short ones.